 ROLE OF THE CHAIRplus

-ROLE OF THE CHIEF EXECUTIVE OFFICERplus
+ROLE OF THE CHIEF EXECUTIVEplus

 The Chief Executive has principal responsibility for all operational activities and the day-to-day management of the business, in accordance with the strategies and policies approved by the Board.
 The Chief Executive also has responsibility for communicating to the Group’s employees the expectations of the Board in relation to culture, values and behaviours.

-ROLE OF THE SENIOR INDEPENDENT DIRECTOR AND NON-EXECUTIVE DIRECTORSplus
+ROLE OF THE SENIOR INDEPENDANT DIRECTORplus

 The Senior Independent Director has an important role on the Board, providing a sounding board for the Chair, leading on corporate governance issues and serving as an intermediary for the other Directors.
-He is available to shareholders if they have concerns which contact through the normal channels of the Chair, Chief Executive or other Executive Directors has failed to resolve, or for which such contact is not appropriate.
+She is available to shareholders if they have concerns, which contact through the normal channels of the Chair, Chief Executive or other Executive Directors has failed to resolve, or for which such contact is not appropriate.

 All Non-executive Directors are required to allocate sufficient time to the Company to discharge their responsibilities effectively.
 The Non-executive Directors act in a way they consider will promote the long-term sustainable success of the Group for the benefit of, and with regard to the interests of, its stakeholders.